-While large American cockroaches are most likely to scare or surprise us when they show up inside our homes, they're not the ones to worry about.
-A bigger threat to you and your family is the smaller German cockroach, the most common indoor cockroach species in the United States.
+While large American cockroaches are most likely to scare or surprise us when they show up inside our homes, the smaller German cockroach is the greater threat.
+That's because German cockroaches are the most common indoor cockroach species in the United States.

 How many eggs can a cockroach produce each year?

 German cockroaches have a higher egg production rate than most other cockroach species and higher rate than most of the common household species of cockroaches.
 A single female German cockroach and her offspring can produce up to 30,000 new cockroaches each year.

 This ongoing birth cycle is why just a few small roaches can quickly turn into a cockroach infestation.
 A German female cockroach that continues to produce and hatch eggs over her 30-week lifespan can spawn two additional generations.
 Even if she doesn't produce the highest number of offspring possible, her efforts (and those of her descendants) can still bring in at least 10,000 new cockroaches to life within a year.

 The German female cockroach likes to lay her eggs in humid and warm areas of the home, such as the kitchen or bathroom.
 About 40 of these roaches' eggs are enclosed in an egg capsule that is light brown in color and about a quarter-inch long.
 Females are capable of producing a new egg capsule every few weeks under favorable conditions.
 The mother cockroach carries the capsule until a day or two before it hatches, then deposits it in a crevice or another protected place once hatching begins.